juanluislm/Brain_Architecture/README.md

 Fall 2015 at Virginia Tech.
 However, I may take additional steps to empirically demonstrate the claims made in this paper.

 It is incorrect to copy/steal the ideas of this paper without using proper citation.
 Thus, please give credit to me and/or the authors this paper cites.
+Also, please let me know if you do use this paper or if it inspires you to create something.
+It would be really rewarding for me to know what this paper helps accomplish.

+Juan